 While they won’t replace real human interactions, language learning apps are an invaluable resource for learning the basics of a new language or for translating words in real-time.

 There are hundreds of language learning apps being launched on a weekly basis, and it can be confusing to differentiate what’s useful from what’s not.
-To help you save time, we’ve curated the top 18 language learning apps that you should try and experiment with on your own.
+To help you save time, I’ve curated 9 free language learning apps that you should try and experiment with on your own.

 Duolingo is one of the most popular language tools out there.
 It’s perfect for beginners looking to dip their feet into learning a new foreign language.
 The site’s gamified approach to learning makes it fun to learn vocabulary, grammar, and basic words.